-Facebook is one of the most widely used — if not the most widely used — social media platforms available on web and mobile devices today.
-And in 2017, digital content is set to conquer the platform itself.
+With over 2 billion monthly active users, Facebook is the most widely used social media platform available on web and mobile devices today, according to Pew Research Center.
+And in 2018, digital content is set to conquer the platform itself.

 The use of 360 video here provides viewers with a unique perspective they otherwise wouldn’t get.
-It’s rare that one gets to witness a volcano erupting in person.
-The use of an alternate reality video experience is unique and allows the audience to have a more interactive experience with the content.
+The opportunity to witness a high quality, immersive video of a volcano erupting is rare.
+This use of an alternate reality video experience is unique and allows the audience to have a more interactive experience with the content.

 Facebook Live is a program that allows any Facebook user to record and stream videos in real time.
-The videos are recorded through smartphone cameras alone, another idea that relates to Bosworth’s goals for 2017.
+The videos are recorded through smartphone cameras and streamed onto Facebook.

-Facebook launched a campaign to promote the program in 2016, to increase awareness and understanding.
-The ad campaign was broken into two stages: The first focused on increasing awareness of the format, and the second as a tutorial phase.
-The ads highlighted the fun and spontaneity of the format by featuring real videos by real users.
+Facebook launched a campaign to promote the program in 2016 to increase awareness and understanding.
+The ad campaign was broken into two stages: the first focused on increasing awareness of the format, and the second was a tutorial phase.
+The ads highlighted the fun and spontaneity of Facebook Live by featuring real videos by real users.

 “The creative is meant to be as authentic as going Live is” (Tim Nudd, AdWeek).

 Benefit Cosmetics does a great job of using Facebook Live.
 The company records live videos consistently throughout the week, in a similar way to scheduled television programming.
-Benefit livestreams a half-hour long program titled “Tipsy Tricks” every Thursday at 4pm.
+Benefit livestreams for 30 minute programs titled “Tipsy Tricks” every Thursday at 4pm.

 Other apps have embraced the same idea.
-Apps like Instagram and Snapchat are rooted in providing visual and video content among users.
-Instagram Live allows users to share videos that will not be available for later viewing after 24 hours, while Facebook Live videos can remain on the social networking site and app for as long as the creator wishes.
+For example, Instagram and Snapchat are rooted in providing visual and video content among users.
+Instagram Live allows users to share videos that will not be available for later viewing after 24 hours have passed, while Facebook Live videos can remain on the social networking site and app for as long as the creator wishes.

-Snapchat videos are published on a user’s “story” and able to be shared with any followers, or viewers, the user communicates with.
-One of the largest differences between the platforms is that Facebook Live videos can record up to 90 minutes of content, while Snapchat Stories can only record up to 10 seconds.
+Snapchat videos are published on a user’s “story” and are shared with any followers, or viewers, of the user’s choosing.
+One of the largest differences between these platforms is that Facebook Live videos can record up to 90 minutes of content, while Snapchat stories can only record in 10 second increments.

-Katie Murray is a Marketing Intern for Green Buzz Agency.
-She reports on the latest trends in Video Production and Video Marketing.
-She spends most of her time on Facebook watching funny videos.
+Katie Murray was a marketing intern for Green Buzz Agency.
+She reported on the latest trends in video production and video marketing.